Matt Martians: 2014 - Present: Jet Age inactivity, Ego Death, Solo career

-2 years later, The Internet released the album Ego Death, which featured artists such as Tyler, The Creator, and Kaytranada.
-The album was also nominated for a Grammy in 2016.
-Following the album, Syd and Martians announced that there will be new solo albums from the members of the band before a new Internet album would release.
-Martians would also co-produce the outro track "Failsafe" to Jet Age collaborator Pyramid Vritra's EP "IM2S+MW" as the Jet Age Of Tomorrow.
-This marked the first collaboration between the two since Vritra signed to Stones Throw Records.
+Following the Internet's 2015 album Ego Death, Syd and Martians announced there would be new solo albums from the members of the band.
+Martians also co-produced the outro track "Failsafe" to Williams' EP "IM2S+MW" as the Jet Age Of Tomorrow.
+This marked the first collaboration between the two since Williams signed to Stones Throw Records.

-After 4 years of inactivity (possibly due to working with his band, The Internet), Martians released The Drum Chord Theory in 2017, which featured production by himself, Tyler, the Creator, Syd, Steve Lacy, and KiNTaRO.
-Martians and Vritra released another Jet Age album in the same year named "God's Poop or Clouds?".
-It was Jet Age's final piece of music in 4 years, in which Martians said in an interview with The Fader, he said that he doesn't think there will be another Jet Age album, and said that his solo albums are "an extension of it."
+Martians released his first studio album The Drum Chord Theory in 2017 under Three Quarter records, which featured his own production, alongside instrumentation from Tyler, the Creator, Syd, Steve Lacy, and KiNTaRO.
+Martians and Williams released the final Jet Age album in the same year titled "God's Poop or Clouds?".
+Martians self-released the project via his own record label "5th Echelon Jet Repair Co."
+Martians later said in an interview with The Fader, he does not intend to create more projects as part of the group, and that he considers his solo albums "an extension of it."

-A year later, a new Internet album released, named Hive Mind, in July 20, 2018.
-A year later, Martians released The Last Party, which featured artists such as, fellow Internet member Steve Lacy, and Baby Rose.
-2 years later, in 2021, he released two new albums, "Going Normal" on April 9, a bonus EP with 4 new songs on July 2, and "Butterfly Don't Visit Caterpillar" on December 1st, which was his first solo effort with no features or co-production.
-Martians would take 3 years of music and would occasionally do features, such as on Mia Gladstone's "EMPATHY" and Steve Lacy's 2Gether off his album Gemini Rights.
+The Internet released Hive Mind, on July 20, 2018.
+Despite claiming The Drum Chord Theory would be his only solo project, Martians released his sophomore album The Last Party in 2019.
+The album featured artists such as, fellow Internet member Steve Lacy, and Baby Rose.

+In 2021 Martians removed his public social media accounts and moved from Los Angeles to return to Atlanta.
+Martians self-released two albums under his 5th Echelon Jet Repair Co label, "Going Normal" and "Butterfly Don't Visit Caterpillar".
+Neither album received commercial promotion nor featured previous collaborators affiliated with The Internet and Odd Future.
+The latter project, Butterfly Don't Visit Caterpillar, was Martians first entirely self-produced solo effort.

+Martians later appeared on other artists' projects including Mia Gladstone's "EMPATHY" and Steve Lacy's 2Gether from his album Gemini Rights.
 On March 16 of 2023, Martians returned to solo music with the single "Waiting For".
 In December of that year, Martians teased his 5th studio album "Matt's Missing" with a single "New Matt Album Jan.
-12", however he accidentally released the album the same day and took it down some time later.
-The album officially released on January 11, 2024 with slight differences.
+12", however he accidentally released the album instantly due to self-managing the release process using the platform DistroKid, and took down the release some time later.
+The album officially released on January 11, 2024, with slight differences.